Is your Firestick not playing sound?

 Be Sure Your Surround Sound is Hooked Up Properly

-If you use an audio/video receiver to play the Firestick audio through speakers, then use this solution to be certain everything is hooked up the right way.
+If you use an audio/video receiver to play the Firestick audio through speakers, then use this walkthrough to be certain everything is hooked up the right way.
 It’s one of the most common causes of Firestick not playing sound issues.

 You hook up your surround sound in one of two ways:

 Surround Sound Setup #1: TV acts as the output for Firestick

 In this case, your Firestick is plugged into your surround sound receiver’s HDMI port.
 Then your surround sound receiver “outputs” the HDMI signal to your TV.
 In this scenario, your surround sound receiver is the “middleman” between your Firestick and your TV.

 Some surround sound receivers don’t have HDMI ports, so if your receiver does not have an HDMI output port, then this method obviously won’t work for you.

 Surround Sound Setup #2: Firestick Plugged into TV with Audio Out

 In the second case, the Firestick is plugged directly into your TV.
 Then, you have an “audio out” cable going from your TV to your AV receiver.
 This is usually done using one of a few different types of cables.
 Typically you will use one of these cable types:

 - RCA cable (the “older” style with red and white plug ends)